mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ..
   Please note schema version bumps in changelog entries where applicable.

+:2023-06-23: ``runOnRequirement.csfle`` should check for crypt_shared and/or
+             mongocryptd.
 :2023-06-13: **Schema version 1.15.**
              Add ``databaseName`` field to ``CommandFailedEvent`` and ``CommandSucceededEvent``.
 :2023-05-26: **Schema version 1.14.**